krzysztofzablocki/PropertyMapper/README.md

 * max
 * range

-If you want more you can add validations as category on KZPropertyDescriptor, check sample code to see how it's done, it's extremely simple.
+If you want more you can add validations as categories on KZPropertyDescriptor, check sample code to see how it's done, it's extremely simple.

 ### Referencing arrays items
 If your data comes to you in ordered array instead of dictionaries you can reference that as well: